 With up to 1 billion people taking some form of English class each year, the demand for native or fluent speakers to work as English teachers is virtually insatiable.
 From summer camps and kindergartens to public schools, language institutes and corporate training, English speakers with no prior background in professional English teaching or a teaching degree are employed in more than 100 countries around the world.

-But how will I be able to teach and communicate with my students?
+Teach English abroad & no experience: How will I be able to teach and communicate with my students?

 You will teach in a 100% English immersion classroom.
 Students are paying for a full immersion experience every day by a native or fluent speaking English teacher to speak, listen, read and write in a new language.
-Instead of flying to an English speaking country and living abroad for several years to have English surrounding the student, they take language classes from you.
+Instead of flying to an English-speaking country and living abroad for several years to have English surrounding the student, they take language classes from you.

 How will I learn to teach English?

+Wondering how to get teaching experience if you have none?
 An internationally accredited 120-hour TEFL certification will provide you with the skills in methodology, lesson planning and classroom management that you need to succeed as a professional English teacher abroad.